 Just like any other business, this too will need to have a business plan.
 The plan would include market research findings, profile and purpose of your company, products and services offered, financial details, marketing plan, and business projections.
 You can update the business plan as you propel through the process of development.

 Once the business plan is charted, you have a fair understanding of financial requirements.
 Depending on your investment capacity you might want to opt for a business loan.
 A partnership or help from friends and family are alternate options to consider for funding.

-6. Find the right place and develop the facility
+6. Find the right location

 Once you have zeroed in on the facility, work on the interior, and convert it into a child-friendly zone.
 Get the necessary equipment, furniture, toys, games, books, and other supplies.

 Chart out the services offered (Childcare, pre-K curriculum, before and after school hours, pick up and drop off, meals, extra-curricular activities, etc.) and prices, time limits, and payment terms for each age group.
 You might also want to bundle some of these services for families and offer them at a consolidated rate.

 8. Form the policies and procedures

 Some municipalities will want a copy of your Procedures Manual.
 Create policies related to hours, pick up and drop off, meals and nutrition, accident reporting, child abuse protocols, security, video camera set up and permissions, if applicable.
 Clearly outline procedures regarding emergencies (e.g. accident or illness), summer break, vacations, and permissions for child pickup.

 You will also need to create standards for the staff you are planning to hire – required experience, shifts, pay scales, minimum educational requirements, and criminal background checks.